omar92/ComfyUI-QualityOfLifeSuit_Omar92/README.md

+## Thank you to all the valuable contributors.
+Kindly submit any pull requests to the development branch instead of the main branch.
+Your efforts are greatly appreciated.

 # ComfyUI-extra-nodes - quality of life
 Extra nodes to be used in ComfyUI, including a new ChatGPT node for generating natural language responses.